 You will start by adding your first compost materials to the leftmost one, layering browns and greens and turning once or twice a week, just like with other composting methods.
 After it has begun decomposing and you have a pile that is around 3x3x4’, you will rotate the first pile to the second bin and add more material to the first, and so on.
 Once each bin is full, the first bin will be your add-to pile, the second will be your closed compost that is curing, and the third bin will be your finished product.

 Once you’ve used up your finished compost, you can start all over again.
 At every stage, you can use a pitchfork to turn the piles, but this will be more physically demanding than other systems like the vertical composter.

 This tutorial takes you through how to build your own simple 3-bin system from used (non-treated!) wood pallets.
 If you opt to buy one, keep in mind that this will be more expensive.
-This website shows you multiple designs if you are an experienced DIYer!

 Here are some things to keep in mind about composting using a 3-bin system: